jmrapp1/MERN-Boilerplate/README.md

 If you create your own errors, you will need to add an if statement [here](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/errors/ErrorBuilder.ts#L4) so that the client-side can detect and build the error.

+### Connect Logging To AWS S3
+The logging system offers the ability to connect to an AWS S3 bucket and output log files to it using the `s3-streamlogger` package.
+By default it is disabled.
+In order to enable it you need to add the follow variables to your environment/.env file:
+- `LOG_S3`: True/False - Enables logging to S3
+- `S3_LOG_BUCKET_NAME`: Your S3 bucket name
+- `AWS_ACCESS_KEY_ID`: AWS Access Key
+- `AWS_SECRET_ACCESS_KEY`: AWS Secret Key

+Whenever using the [`Logger`](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/server/util/Logger.ts) functions it will automatically write them out to S3.

 ## Screenshots
 Login Page: